orbis-eval/orbis2-frontend/README.md

     ghcr.io/orbis-eval/orbis2-frontend:latest
 ```

-The Postgres database password (required for database backups) will be automatically generated during the container's first startup and printed to the console.
+The Postgresql database password (required for database backups) will be automatically generated during the container's first startup and printed to the console.
 All databases and data is stored in the `orbis-data` volume.
 If you prefer to save the data in a local directory, replace `orbis-data` with its full path (e.g., `/home/albert/orbis-data`).

 Once startup has completed you can access Orbis Annotator under the URL http://localhost:8090/.